themmyloluwaa/100DaysOfGrowth/readme.md

 - i continued learning about networking fundamentals and how the things that work on the internet work.
 From protocols to networking devices, and so on.
 Good stuffs 🎇
 - i learnt storybook and how it helps in building a design system.
 - lastly, today I got reminded that learning in this amazing field is a recursive process with no base case.
 The deeper you go, the deeper you need to go.
 Amazing stuffs ☀️

+### Day 35

+- I took a big break today but I was able to successfully setup storybook in the web application for building and managing components.
+- Lastly, I had fun and rested well today.